UI-FASILKOM-OS/osp4diss/tmpW09.md

   * Chapter 8.61 - 08.78 (LFS-08-61.ova)
 * See the scripts at <https://github.com/cbkadal/os211quiz/tree/master/SandBox/W10/>.
   * Always start a part with a "do" script.
-  * Check/learn/modify the script before using it!
+  * Check/learn/modify the script berfore using it!
   * Run the script in a separated terminal.
-  * Do not run the script with user account "lfs" or "root"!
+  * Do not run the script with "lfs" or "root"!
   * See reports examples at <https://github.com/cbkadal/os211quiz/tree/master/SandBox/W10/W10/>.
-* Use account "lfs" and/or "root" to Install the Basic System Software (as requested).
+* User "lfs" and/or "root" to Install the Basic System Software
   * Chroot before starting every part.
   * Follow <https://www.linuxfromscratch.org/lfs/view/10.1/chapter08/chapter08.html>.
   * See also